 If you attempt to start the CrashPlan app and it gets stuck on the CrashPlan splash screen displaying the error, "Unable to connect to backup engine, retry?", this article can help troubleshoot the issue.
-Please note that this is usually because the CrashPlan service is not running; it is not a network error.
+This error usually occurs because the CrashPlan service is not running.

-The more data included in the backup file selection, the more memory CrashPlan requires.
-File selections that contain a large amount of data (>1 TB) and/or a large number of files (1 million+ files) may require more memory than CrashPlan's default memory allocation (512 MB).
-When CrashPlan runs into this memory limit, the background service crashes, resulting in the "Unable to connect to backup engine" message.
+If you have a large backup selection (more than 1 TB or 1 million files), you may need to allocate more memory to the CrashPlan app.
+When CrashPlan runs into this memory limit, the CrashPlan service is not able to run, resulting in the "Unable to connect to backup engine" message.
 If you have a large file selection backing up, refer to our troubleshooting article on this topic to address the issue.

 The CrashPlan app version 3.4.1 and earlier is not compatible with Java 1.7.
 On October 16, 2012, Apple released an update to Java 1.6 that could cause your computer to use Java 1.7 by default.
 This WikiHow article can help you determine which version(s) of Java are installed on your computer.

-If the "Unable to connect to backup engine" error returns after each reboot, this is usually caused by another Windows service conflicting with the CrashPlan service at boot.
-To resolve this, you can delay CrashPlan's startup.
-To do this:
+If the "Unable to connect to backup engine" error returns after each reboot, this is usually caused by a Windows service causing a loopback conflict with the CrashPlan service at boot.
+To resolve this, you can delay CrashPlan's startup:

 If your system language is not set to English when the CrashPlan app is installed, the application starts and backs up but fails to open after rebooting the computer.
 To ensure that the CrashPlan app is able to open after rebooting: